-Alongside the surge of interest in Copilot, ChatGPT, and now GPT-4, there’s been a corresponding surge in free and open source projects1 that use them.
+Alongside the surge of interest in Copilot, ChatGPT, and now GPT-4, there’s been a corresponding surge in open source projects1 that use them.
 I totally understand the curiosity about what large language models (LLMs) can do, the creative itch to experiment with them, and the engineering impulse to apply them to our long-standing problems.
 Yet, I hesitate.

 ‘Free and Open Source’?

 While I realize the phrase “free and open source” arguably elides some important distinctions, I chose the term because I think the issues affect you whether you’re a CTO convinced open source is good for business, a BSD kernel hacker, a card carrying member of the FSF, a software developer who submits kernel patches for your day job, someone with a bunch of GitHub sponsors, or a hobbyist maintainer who has made exactly $0.00 from your PRs.